Kikiers/Mitsuss/README.md

 - I'm 19 years of age
   -  [Where can u find me u may ask?]
-   I'm mostly with friends or by myself
+   I'm mostly with friends or by myself cuddle and hide [C+H] is fine just whispme

-   Feel free to cuddle and hide [C+H] I do not mind
+   INTs and Kisses/boops are fine depends on my

-   INTs and Cuds/Kisses/boops
+mood

  DNI

    Proshippers,haters, attention seekers, Dicks,